-- (III) the EPP provides ongoing support for each assignment as prescribed in subsection (g) of this section; - (IV) the EPP provides coursework and training for each assignment to adequately prepare the candidate to be effective in the classroom; and - (V) the employing school or district notifies the candidate and the EPP in writing that an assignment of less than four hours will be required. - (iv) A candidate must hold an intern or probationary certificate while participating in an internship.
-A candidate must meet the requirements and conditions, including the subject matter knowledge requirement, prescribed in \$230.36 of this title (relating to Intern Certificates) and \$230.37 of this title (relating to Probationary Certificates) to be eligible for an intern or probationary certificate. - (v) An EPP may recommend an additional internship if: - (I) the EPP certifies that the first internship was not successful, the EPP has developed a plan to address any deficiencies identified by the candidate and the candidate's field supervisor, and the EPP implements the plan during the additional internship; or - (II) the EPP certifies that the first internship was successful and that the candidate is making satisfactory progress toward completing the EPP before the end of the additional internship. - (vi) An EPP must provide ongoing support to a candidate as described in subsection (g) of this section for the full term of the initial and any additional internship, unless, prior to the expiration of that term: - (I) a standard certificate is issued to the candidate during any additional internship under a probationary certificate; - (II) the candidate resigns, is non-renewed, or is terminated by the school or district.
-A candidate must provide the EPP the official notice of resignation or termination within one business day after receipt of the notice from the employing school or district.
-Within one business day after receipt of the official notice of resignation or termination, an EPP must notify a candidate in writing that the EPP will provide TEA with notice about the resignation or termination and that the intern certificate will be inactivated by the TEA 30 calendar days from the effective date of the resignation or termination.
-Within one business day after providing the notice to a candidate, an EPP must email the TEA a copy of the notice to the candidate and a copy of the official notice of the resignation or termination; - (III) the candidate is discharged or is released from the EPP.
-An EPP must notify a candidate in writing that the candidate is being discharged or released, that the EPP will provide the employing school or district with notice of the discharge or release, that the EPP will provide TEA with notice about the resignation or termination, and that the intern certificate will be inactivated by the TEA 30 calendar days from the effective date of the discharge or release.
+- (IV) the EPP provides coursework and training for each assignment to adequately prepare the candidate to be effective in the classroom; and - (V) the employing school or district notifies the candidate and the EPP in writing that an assignment of less than four hours will be required. - (iv) A candidate must hold an intern or probationary certificate while participating in an internship.
+A candidate must meet the requirements and conditions, including the subject matter knowledge requirement, prescribed in §230.36 of this title (relating to Intern Certificates) and §230.37 of this title (relating to Probationary Certificates) to be eligible for an intern or probationary certificate. - (v) An EPP may recommend an additional internship if: - (I) the EPP certifies that the first internship was not successful, the EPP has developed a plan to address any deficiencies identified by the candidate and the candidate's field supervisor, and the EPP implements the plan during the additional internship; or - (II) the EPP certifies that the first internship was successful and that the candidate is making satisfactory progress toward completing the EPP before the end of the additional internship. - (vi) An EPP must provide ongoing support to a candidate as described in subsection(g) of this section for the full term of the initial and any additional internship,unless, prior to the expiration of that term: - (I) a standard certificate is issued to the candidate during any additional internship under a probationary certificate; - (II) the candidate resigns, is non-renewed, or is terminated by the school or district[.
+A candidate must provide the EPP the official notice of resignation or termination within seven calendar days after receipt of the notice from the employing school or district.
+Within seven calendar days after receipt of the official notice of resignation or termination, an EPP must notify a candidate in writing that the EPP will provide TEA with notice about the resignation or termination and that the intern or probationary certificate will be inactivated by the TEA 30 calendar days from the effective date of the resignation or termination.
+Within one business day after providing the notice to a candidate, an EPP must email the TEA a copy of the notice to the candidate and a copy of the official notice of the resignation or termination]; or - (III) the candidate is discharged or is released from the EPP[.
+An EPP must notify a candidate in writing that the candidate is being discharged or released, that the EPP will provide the employing school or district with notice of the discharge or release, that the EPP will provide TEA with notice about the discharge or release, and that the intern or probationary certificate will be inactivated by the TEA 30 calendar days from the effective date of the discharge or release.
 Within one business day after providing a candidate with notice of discharge or release, an EPP must provide written notification to the employing school or district of the withdrawal, discharge, or release.
-Within one business day of providing notice to the employing school or district, an EPP must email the TEA a copy of the notice of discharge or release and a copy of the notice to the employing school or district; or
+Within one business day of providing notice to the employing school or district, an EPP must email the TEA a copy of the notice of discharge or release and a copy of the notice to the employing school or district]; or - (IV) the candidate withdraws from the EPP[.
+A candidate must notify the EPP in writing that the candidate is withdrawing from the EPP.
+Within seven calendar days after receipt of the withdrawal notice, an EPP must notify a candidate in writing that the EPP will provide the employing